 If you picture a squat shear wall, chances are that it has a long cross section placing it in this category.
 Since shear wall moment resistance is largely affected by section length (and associated moment arms between coupling tension and compression internal forces), squat shear walls tend to have a very high moment resistance.

-This note effectively serves as a warning to not be surprised by more joint reinforcement or smaller bond beam spacings, as these can be typical for shear walls within this SFRS category.
+This note effectively serves as a warning to not be surprised by more joint reinforcement or larger bond beams at tighter spacings, as these can be typical for shear walls within this SFRS category.

 Note (2): Considering the Failure Mechanism